Key Takeaways

 A Domain Name System (DNS) server is a server that translates domain names (such as www.threatcop.com) into IP addresses (such as 35.245.62.2).
 So, computers can communicate with each other using the Internet.

-In order for browsers to load Internet resources, DNS converts names to IP addresses.
-Every server has a distinct IP address that other computers can use to find the device.
-DNS servers are often used to resolve domain names to IP addresses and vice versa, and can also be used to store other types of information about domain names.
+For browsers to load Internet resources, DNS converts domain names to IP addresses.
+Every server has a distinct IP address that other computers can use to locate it.
+DNS servers are often used to resolve domain names to IP addresses and vice versa, and can also store other information about domain names.

 What is Primary DNS?

 The system and the users do not speak the same language.
-A translator is needed to convert the user-entered domain name of a website to the IP address whenever a query arises.
+A translator is needed to convert a user-entered domain name into the website’s IP address whenever a query arises.
 Computers use DNS servers for internal communication.

 Every time we search for a website in a browser, the entry is converted into the domain’s corresponding IP address by the DNS server.
-The DNS record on the server of the primary DNS has the accurate IP address for the hostname.
+The DNS record on the primary DNS server has the correct IP address for the hostname.

 How Does Primary DNS Work?

-The domain name system stores the record information about the DNS and converts domain names into IP addresses, which are easily understood by machines.
+The Domain Name System stores DNS records and converts domain names into IP addresses, which are easily understood by machines.
 These IP addresses are provided to the domain by the primary DNS servers.

 These are the following steps decoded by the user during a query:

-- Step 1: The device of the user contacts the recursive nameserver.
+- Step 1: The user’s device contacts the recursive nameserver.

 - Step 2: The recursive name server contacts the root server.